cieloaloy/cse15l-lab-reports/lab4.md

 ![Screenshot_20230226_073526](https://user-images.githubusercontent.com/122492228/221473766-9f6d30ec-f21c-40f7-99fb-c8707fb08c8b.png)

-I navigated back to the repo page and pressed the copy button next to the SSH link in order to copy it to my clipboard.
+I navigated back to the repo page and pressed the copy button (the two layered squares) next to the SSH link in order to copy it to my clipboard.
-Then, I typed `git clone <Ctrl>V <Enter>`to clone the link that I pasted in.
+Then, back in the terminal, I typed `git clone <Ctrl>V <Enter>`to clone the link that I pasted in.

 ![Screenshot_20230226_073726](https://user-images.githubusercontent.com/122492228/221473974-af6b7c31-4430-4f4c-b77a-885f98d54243.png)